 The detention rate enables to allocate the proper share of emissions to the equity sponsor and/or debt provider: when it owns only a share of a given asset, an investor will not inherit from all the emissions associated with the asset.
-It is important to specify that this detention rate is calculated on the basis of the total asset financing base (debt + equity, which corresponds to the enterprise value), the underlying assumption being that $1 \in$ of debt comes with the same level of responsibility than $1 \in$ of equity.
+It is important to specify that this detention rate is calculated on the basis of the total asset financing base (debt + equity), the underlying assumption being that $1 \in$ of debt comes with the same level of responsibility than $1 \in$ of equity.
 This methodological choice assumes that each euro of funding is "equal".